neogeographica/chaintool/docs/example.rst

 Running a Command
 -----------------

 Once a command is defined, you can run it.
-For example you can run the ``myflake8`` command using :command:`chaintool cmd run myflake8`.
-However if you have chaintool shortcuts configured, you can run it with much less typing by just using the :command:`myflake8` shortcut command that has been created.
-Similarly for :command:`mypylint`.
+For example you can run the ``myflake8`` command using ``chaintool cmd run myflake8``.
+However if you have chaintool shortcuts configured, you can run it with much less typing by just using the ``myflake8`` shortcut command that has been created.
+Similarly for ``mypylint``.

 .. note::